 The risk involved in such environments can make it challenging to secure bank guarantees.
 The buyer’s creditworthiness might also be questioned, complicating the issuance process.

 In these situations, alternative methods of securing payment, such as early payments or escrow accounts, may be more appropriate.
-These alternatives can act as a safeguard where the usual financial instruments might fail.
+These alternatives can safeguard where the usual financial instruments might fail.

 Urgent Shipments

-If a fast shipment is required, the time needed to issue an LC or SBLC may be an obstacle.
+If a fast shipment is required, issuing an LC or SBLC may be an obstacle.
 The due date for shipping and the need for immediate processing can make the lengthy bank procedures impractical.

 In these situations, alternative payment methods that do not involve lengthy bank processes may be more suitable.
 The time required for the application, approval, and issuance of an LC or SBLC can delay the shipment and complicate the transaction.